r4in/beta-boilerplate/README.md

 3. All source files are the the app folder.
 This will be your workspace and to begin, open the terminal and `gulp watch` to activate sass & livereload.

-4. To prepare your code for deployment, run `gulp build` to export everything to the dist folder.
-If you're deploying on Netlify - no need to generate as Netlify reads the build task on the gulpfile.js script to deploy.

 ## Features

 - Jam packed with [`HTML5`](https://html5boilerplate.com/) goodness.